Smith’s School of English Sale

 From its start in 2004 my school has been a stable local community school focused primarily on business people and adults, having served the needs of over 360 students since that time.
 My students have enjoyed the fresh topics I introduce each week but could certainly benefit from someone with new and innovative ideas to help them improve their skills.

-Today I really want to spend more time at home or traveling so reluctantly I asked Mark at the office to list my school.
+Today I really want to spend more time at home or travelling so reluctantly I asked Mark at the office to list my school.
 Mark is handling this sale for me.
-Please contact Mark at firstname.lastname@example.org
+Please contact Mark at [email protected]

 I moved the school in the spring of 2017 to a newer building nearer the local JR station and made an effort to create a more at-home, relaxed atmosphere for students.
 Although I currently only work 18 hours a week, previously the area has supported the school’s growth to roughly three times the current enrolment over a continuous 5 year period.
 I enjoyed great satisfaction building the school over that period.